Of all the gin pages on all the sites in all the web you walked into mine

 Bacardi is the largest rum producer in the world and they use different types of molasses sourced from around the world.

-British Navy Pusser’s Rum is the same Admiralty blend of five West Indian rums as issued on board British ships
+British Navy Pusser’s Rum is the same Admiralty blend of five West Indian rums that was issued on board British ships

 Prior to 1740, the daily ration of Pusser’s Rum had been a pint a day, which was taken neat.
 Before and after a battle the crew were issued more rum.
 The naval tradition continued until 1970 when the rum ration was abolished and Pusser’s rum faded.